haskell/pvp/pvp-faq.md

 Note how confusingly similiar the two variants sound; it's just a subtle difference in word order.
-Also note the use of the term "compatible" which is intended to emphasize *semantic API compatibility*, rather than merely succesfull compilation (I.e. there's no "it compiles, it works" property which holds in general for Haskell... yet).
+Also note the use of the term "compatible" which is intended to emphasize *semantic API compatibility*, rather than merely successful compilation (I.e. there's no "it compiles, it works" property which holds in general for Haskell... yet).